crustysandpiper/hello-world/README.md

 # hello-world
 I am totally confused about what I am doing.
-I am completely confortable with what I am not doing.
+I am completely comfortable with what I am not yet doing.